So, you want a career in fisheries?

-We get many email enquiries and Facebook comments regarding the prospects of a career in fisheries.
-While by no means as rare as the British burbot, jobs in fisheries are thin on the ground.
-So, your chances of a dream career aren’t that high, but that’s equally true of many other professions.
+We get many email enquiries and social media comments regarding the prospects of a career in fisheries.
+While by no means as rare as the British burbot, jobs in fisheries are relatively thin on the ground.
+Having said that, as set out in the table below, there are a few hundred positions out there.

-If you are no longer a youngster, or maybe obtained exam results that didn’t reflect your true potential, the Institute of Fisheries Management offer two distance learning courses.
+The Institute of Fisheries Management offer two distance learning courses.
 The certificate course is a one-year course that is open to anyone with an interest in fisheries; for those who want to take their learning further they also offer a two-year diploma course.
-If you're looking to gain specific skills, they deliver a number of short courses ranging from fish ID to electric fishing.
+If you're looking to gain specific skills, they deliver a number of short courses ranging from fish species identification to electric fishing.

 |Name of organisation||Approximate number of full time fisheries employees|